-A final approach will be developed through the DRY Team.
-The example approach is the three-pronged analysis to address our three research objectives described below, which may be modified.
+We will take a three-pronged analysis to address our three research objectives.
 Evaluating the hypothesized ecosystem changes will rely on multiple types of comparisons, combined with a weight-of-evidence approach, and we will have varying ability to assess each of our research questions.
 Assessing the impact of the drought itself has a high likelihood of success, whereas extracting impacts of the TUCP as separate from the Drought will be slightly more difficult.
 Approaches for evaluating each of our predictions are summarized below, along with example metrics that we plan to evaluate for each.

 - 1. Historical drought analysis: To evaluate the overall impact of multi-year droughts on the ecosystem, we will aggregate a wide variety of environmental monitoring data from 1970-2021.
-We will then compare annual values for each monitoring metrics (Table 2) for drought years versus wet periods using generalized linear models, generalized additive models, cluster analysis, and ordination, as appropriate, for the variables of interest. - 2.
+We will then compare annual values for each monitoring metric for drought years versus wet periods using generalized linear models, generalized additive models, cluster analysis, and ordination, as appropriate, for the variables of interest. - 2.
 Description of current drought: Many ecosystem conditions have only been monitored adequately in the past ten or fifteen years.
 Examples include aquatic vegetation, Microcystis, fish health, and contaminants.
 For these metrics, we will compare data from the 2020-2021 drought with data from the 2012-2016 drought and the wet years of 2011, 2017, and 2019.
+These analyses will take the form of generalized linear models, cluster analysis, or ordination, as appropriate.
 We will also compare trends between regions and seasons where feasible. - 3.
-Analysis of TUCP and Drought Barrier: To describe the impact of the EDB we will compare environmental metrics in areas surrounding the EDB to each other and to similar dry years without a barrier (2020, 2014).
-We will also compare flow and water quality conditions with and without certain management actions using hydrodynamic models.
+Analysis of TUCP and Drought Barrier: To describe the impact of the drought barrier we will compare environmental metrics in areas surrounding the barrier to each other and to similar dry years without a barrier (2020, 2014).
+We may also compare flow and water quality conditions with and without certain management actions using hydrodynamic models.

 These analyses will be combined to give an overall picture of the ecosystem response to the drought for all the attributes measured (hydrology, nutrients, phytoplankton, zooplankton, fish).
-We will also attempt to make specific connections between the EDB, TUCP, and impacts on water quality and at-risk species to inform changes to future drought responses.
-We will use major management tools listed in the DWR/Reclamation Drought Toolkit (currently in development) to crosswalk drought impacts with management actions and inform the LTO Agency Coordination Group about the efficacy of these actions.
+We will also attempt to make specific connections between changes to water project operations and impacts on water quality and at-risk species to inform changes to future drought responses.
+To integrate these impacts, we will rank each metric based on its impact on beneficial uses and display them in a rose plot similar to Figure 8.
+This may involve defining thresholds of ecological or management significance for each metric.
+We will use major management tools listed in the DWR/Reclamation Drought Toolkit (currently in development) to crosswalk drought impacts with management actions to determine recommended triggers for implementing these actions.
+We will report annually on the results of these analyses for at least 2022 and 2023, and produce a final report describing the impact of the overall drought in the summer of 2023.
+If the drought continues past 2022, a separate synthesis effort will integrate the later years of the drought.